See 8 of the most common mistakes that food trucks make and how to avoid them

 In this article, I have put together 8 reasons why food trucks fail along with some tips for avoiding these mistakes for anyone looking to start their own mobile catering business.

 1. Choosing the wrong product

 Market research is the foundation for the success of any business and choosing the wrong product can make or break new startups.

 Some mistakes food trucks make include choosing a product that does not have a high demand; is unfamiliar to the general public, or the profit margins on the base ingredients are too low.

-Another reason that food trucks fail is selling low-quality products which discourages repeat custom.
+Another reason that food trucks fail is selling low-quality products which discourages repeat customers.